Competitions

 In July 2000, my story For a Yellow Jersey, already a first prizewinner, won World Wide Writers £3,000 award for Best Short Story of the year.
 Allan Prior, author of 20 novels, 250 television scripts and 70 radio plays was the judge.
 His comments on For a Yellow Jersey were: A tour of the Tour de France!
 I felt I was in the saddle all through this long short story, so gripping – on a high technical and emotional level – was this vivid and informative piece of writing… Fit for the New Yorker at least.

-Some of my other prizewinners are:
+Some of my other prizewinning stories are:

 Dodge City, Croatia